BACHELOR OF SCIENCE DEGREE

 - Major Program

-Duplication of coursework between the two is limited to eight (8) credit hours.
+from the same academic department unless duplication of coursework between the two is limited to 6 credit hours or less.

 - Specific program requirements and major-minor requirements are detailed in the